Pittsburgh: Geography

-The steps of Pittsburgh consist of 800 sets of outdoor public stairways with 44,645 treads and 24,090 vertical feet.
+The public stairways in Pittsburgh consist of 800 sets of outdoor public stairways with 44,645 treads and 24,090 vertical feet.
 They include hundreds of streets composed entirely of stairs, and many other steep streets with stairs for sidewalks.
 Many provide vistas of the Pittsburgh area while attracting hikers and fitness walkers.

 Bike and walking trails have been built to border many of the city's rivers and hollows.
 The Great Allegheny Passage and Chesapeake and Ohio Canal Towpath connect the city directly to downtown Washington, D.C. (some 335 mi away) with a continuous bike/running trail.